kyma-incubator/compass/docs/architecture/input-validation.md

 ## Validation rules explanation

-- `printable` - Printable unicode characters (space included).
-- `printableWithWhitespace` - Printable unicode characters and whitespace characters.
 - `name` - Up to 36 characters long.
 The characters allowed in names are: digits (`0`-`9`), lower case letters (`a`-`z`),`-`, and `.`.
 Based on Kubernetes resource name format.
 - `required` - Cannot be nil or empty.
-- `not_empty` - Cannot be empty (can be nil if pointer).
 - `url` - Valid URL.
 - `max` - Maximal allowed length.
 - `oneof` - Value has to be one of specified values.
-- `uuid` - Valid UUID.
 - `[$VALIDATION_RULE]` - Array that can be nil or empty but every array element has to fulfill specified `$VALIDATION_RULE`.